karadHub/python-for-devops/PythonJounery.md

 ## Overview of Python

 Python is a high-level, versatile, and dynamically typed programming language.
-It was created by Guido van Rossum and first released in 1991.
+It was created by **`Guido van Rossum`** and first released in **1991**.
 Python emphasizes code readability and simplicity, making it an excellent choice for beginners and professionals alike.

 ### 3 Core feature of Python Language: